 Pour in broth and cream, bring to a simmer, then reduce heat to low, stirring often, about 15-20 minutes -- this marries the flavors.

 Using an immersion blender, blend the soup carefully until smooth (or use a blender, blending in batches -- careful though, the heat can build when using a blender, so be sure to do in small batches, never filling more than half full, removing the lid slowly) Pour the soup back into the pot.

-Add the chicken to the soup base, bring to simmer for another 15-30 minutes.
+Add the diced chicken to the soup and bring to a simmer for another 15-30 minutes.

 Before serving, stir in cilantro.
 Serve warm, and if desired, garnish with tortilla chips and sliced radishes and some chopped avocado.

-Recipe adapted from Magnolia Table Volume TwoAnaheim or Hatch chilies may be substituted if you cannot find Poblano chilies, see notes in post for details.Be careful anytime you are cutting peppers with your bare hands!
+Recipe adapted from Magnolia Table Volume TwoStore any leftovers (cooled completely) in refrigerator in an airtight container 3-5 days.
+May be frozen (after cooling) up to 3-6 months.Anaheim or Hatch chilies may be substituted if you cannot find Poblano chilies, see notes in post for details.Be careful anytime you are cutting peppers with your bare hands!
 The oils in the peppers get onto hands and can actually cause burning, especially in the winter when your skin is dry and cracked, this burning can be intense.The Best Way to Handle Cutting Hot Peppers

 The best way is to wear gloves!
 I typically will wear non-latex gloves when chopping a lot of peppers, wash the cutting board and knife once I am done with a little baking soda paste and then dispose of the gloves.